MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/driver-flighting.md

     * Drivers that deploy UI and/or software during installation are not windows 10 S compliant, and cannot be flighted to this operating system.
     * A co-engineering driver is not automatically released via Windows Update after a successful flight.
 A flight bug report will still be provided after the flighting process.

+    * A co-engineering driver is a driver being developed for an unreleased version of Windows. co-engineering drivers:
+        * will only be distributed to applicable devices in the Microsoft insider program.
+        * Will not be distributed to devices that are not a part of the Microsoft insider program after a successful flight.
+        * will be terminated for flighting after 60 days.
+A flight bug report will be provided after the flighting process is complete.

 5. Complete the shipping label process as usual.

 After promoting your driver for shipping, Microsoft will evaluate your driver for approval, and provide a driver flighting report when the evaluation is complete – typically within two weeks from the time of shipping label publication.
 Please note that if a previously created shipping label is reused, its publication date will not be updated.